eickler/rumsimop/README.md

 - You can enable OTLP tracing and metrics on the operator and the pods by setting
   - OTLP_COLLECTOR: URL of the OTLP collector.
   - OTLP_AUTH: Authentication string for the OTLP collector.
+- You can choose a version of the simulator to be used by setting RUMSIM_VERSION (default "latest").

 ## Next steps

 In the operator:

-- Test helm charts for the operator and add them to a public registry.
-Add CI/CD
+- Test helm charts for the operator and add them to a public registry -- gh pages?
 - Test if multiple simulations can run concurrently (i.e. client ID, device IDs, does this work?)
 - Add test cases
 - Add observability?
 Anything specific required here?
 The results are pretty much observable.